Chapter 25 Empathy

 “Your kind values freedom?”

 Mana thought about what Whitney had conveyed.
 She had other questions, but she understood that those inquiries would take time, time that they did not have.
-She reflected over the things that she had seen in Cato’s grotto.
+She reflected over the details that she had seen in Cato’s grotto.
 She considered what it was that he valued.
 Eventually she responded, “We will have to go back to the cave where you felt the spirits’ presence.”
 Mana knew that Whitney would be troubled about this announcement, “We have to make a flag and I saw something in the box that will be ideal for my plan.”

 Whitney knew that she had no other alternative, “Okay, I’ll lead the way with my flashlight.”
-When Mana and Whitney arrived at the opening of Spirit’s Cave where they had moved the rocks Whitney headed towards the crate, but Mana refrained her from doing so by grabbing her shoulder.
+When Mana and Whitney arrived at the opening of Spirit’s Cave where they had moved the rocks, Whitney headed towards the crate, but Mana refrained her from doing so by grabbing her shoulder.
 Whitney pointed the beam of light to where she remembered the crate to be.
 She was terrified when she spotted a very large snake with little legs coiled atop of the crate.
 The snake opened one of its eyes as the light shone on it.
 Feeling threatened it raised its head high in the air.
 Whitney was paralyzed with fear.
 “Mana, what are we going to do?”

 “Sshh child,” Mana responded.
 The large ancient python was not the only presence that Mana sensed in the cave.
 As the snake uncoiled an unmistakable sound echoed in the cavern, “Harr, harr, harr” was answered by another similar cry.
 In an instant the fossas were on the python.
-Whitney withdrew her flashlight from the scene as she buried her head in Mana’s body.
+Whitney withdrew her flashlight from the scene as she buried her head in Mana’s torso.
 The sound in the cavern was amplified.
 The sharp claws of the fossas could be heard on the wooden crate.
 For a minute or so the violent skirmish ensued.
 Finally, the cave was silent.
 Whitney pointed her flashlight in the direction of the crate.
 The top of the crate was vacant.
-She searched near the crate with the beam of light.
-Just beyond the light Whitney and Mana viewed the limp body of the snake dragged into the distant depth of the shadows of the cave an earth-tone argyle stuffed sock dragged into obscurity.
+She cautiously searched near the crate with the beam of light.
+Just beyond the light Whitney and Mana viewed the limp body of the snake dragged into the distant depth of the shadows of the cave, an earth-tone argyle stuffed sock dragged into obscurity.

 Mana wasted no time as she walked towards the crate, “Come child, there is no time to waste.”
 Mana’s urgency ushered Whitney forward.
 She nervously searched around her for other creatures that lurked in the dark.
 Mana lifted the crate and picked up the black robe designed with the dark orb.
 “Yes, this will do,” she indicated as much to herself as to Whitney.
 She picked up one of the poles next to the crate.
 “Come, we must hurry.”
 Whitney immediately followed her, careful not to step on Mana’s heels yet glad to have left the cave behind.

 They reached the circular soapstone in front of Cato’s lair.
 Mana handed the items to Whitney as she moved the stone away from the hidden entrance to Cato’s room.
 She wasted no time indicating to Whitney to construct a flag from the materials that she brought from the crate.
 Whitney worked to secure the robe to the pole by tightly tying knots from the corners of the robe onto the pole.
-While Whitney was busy Mana conveyed her plan to the child.
+While Whitney was busy, Mana conveyed her plan to the child.
 Mana would hurry across the hub of the cavern where she would free the dragon steeds.
 She explained to Whitney that she must try to rouse the female pantars in the adjoining cavern to Cato’s lair.
 Mana could not do both and the timing of their release was essential to the plan.

 Whitney apprehensively approached the entrance to the pantars’ confinement.
 She turned her head as she was greeted by the deplorable stench of the cavern.
-She entered into the cavern saddened by the sight of the pantars’ condition.
+She entered the cavern struck with compassion by the sight of the spiritless pantars’ condition.
 They laid untethered in their separate stalls.
 They paid passing interest at the sight of the creature who appeared before them.
 “You must get up,” Whitney encouraged.
 They did not respond.
 She attempted to provoke them, “The male pantars need you!”
 Again, the pantars appeared like medicated patients in an asylum.
 Whitney was discouraged and desperate.
 She surveyed the room spotting the hide of a female pantar draped over the stone wall of a vacated stall.
 Until then Whitney could never have comprehended such suffering.
 She struggled to understand such hatred, but her youth, up until now, prevented her from being impinged in such a way.
-Her empathy overcame her fear of the pantars.
-Provoked, she disregarded her own safety as she picked up the hide and held it close to her.
+It was at that moment that she understood the Dark Master’s evil nature and she was terrified like no child should be.
+Her empathy for the pantars overcame her fear.
+She reasoned that she had to rouse these suffering creatures, she disregarded her own safety as she picked up the hide and held it close to her.
 “You poor, poor creature, no one deserves to be treated like this.”
-She cried overcome by her understanding of how hateful the Dark Master’s torment had been.
+The other pantars stirred, curious by this strange creature’s action.
+And then Whitney cried, realizing how hateful the Dark Master’s torment had been.
+She spoke boldly.
 “We can leave here you know.
-We can take the remains of your sister and bury her in a place where there is light, a place where flowers grow.
+We can take the remains of your love one and bury her in a place where there is light, a place where flowers grow.
 That is what we do when someone we love passes.”
-The pantars were moved by Whitney’s concern.
+One-by-one the felines were moved by Whitney’s concern for their deceased sister.
 They had never been exposed to such kindness from another animal.
 They rose and gathered around her.
 Whitney did not feel threatened.
-“Before she can be properly buried, we must stop the Dark Master before he does this to another.”
+“She can not be properly buried, until we stop the Dark Master before he does this to another.”
 The pantars looked at each other for support.
-Whitney recognized and seized her opportunity, “Come, follow me to the big cavern!”
+“Their eyes are changed, ” she thought.
+Whitney was encouraged, but she misunderstood what had rallied the pantars.
+“They’re inspired by my concern.
+Come, follow me to the big cavern!”
+The wild pantars followed their strange new leader, not inspired by kindness, rather than vengeance.